LukeWood/hugo-LukeWood.github.io/content/posts/refactor_bulletz.md

 subscribe(POLL, update_player_count);
 ```

-This creates really simple to follow self contained modules.
+The state management is implemented through small self contained modules.
 Here is the example for bullet state management:
 ```javascript
 import {subscribe} from "tiny-pubsub"